On B List of Movie Reviews

 BerlinExp

-6/15: Berlin Express is one of the better films noirs out there.
+6/15: Berlin Express is one of the better films noirs made.

-They say it's the first post WWII Hollywood picture that's shot on location in Allied-occupied Germany with Frankfurt and Berlin in shambles.
+They say it's the first post-WWII Hollywood picture shot on location in Allied-occupied Germany with Frankfurt and Berlin in shambles.
 But this can't be true because The Search with Montgomery Clift had been done two months earlier.
 Nevertheless, Jacques Tourneur employs many noir elements in Berlin Express.

 The cast is perfect and suitable to play characters of different nationalities which serve as a metaphor for cooperation toward a common cause.
 So, it's hard to single out anybody giving the best performance.
 I like the ending which gives some hope for a reconciliation between the United States and the USSR before the reality of Cold War begins to sink in.